At 19 weeks pregnant, you’ve got your energy back and you feel great!

 The ligaments supporting your growing uterus are stretching.

-Try and rest as much as you can to alleviate these pains.
+Try to rest as much as you can to alleviate these pains.

 If you’re also having trouble sleeping, it’s really time to slow down your routine a little in the evenings.

-Winding down properly before bed can help you to sleep better.
+Winding down properly before bed will help you to sleep better.

 Your hips are likely to hurt more now.